Zainnn15/Group_09/deployment.md

 10 - Sign up / log in to the account

-11 - Click import "Create a New Project"
+11 - Click import "Create a New Project."

 12 - Connect your GitHub repository to Vercel